 This successful man provided employment to his native town.

 Born in Ballina, Co.
-Mayo he was educated at the town’s National School plus St. Murdach’s Seminary in Ardnaree, Ballina.
+Mayo he was educated at the town’s national school also St. Murdach’s Seminary in Ardnaree, Ballina. [i]

-Among the many Associations and businesses he was involved with was Gallagher’s & Co.
-Ballina, (where his father had been the General Manager.)
-Ruddy was the Western Representative for the Company.
+Among the many associations & businesses that he was involved with was Gallagher’s & Co.
+Ballina, (where his father had been the General Manager) Hugh Ruddy was the western representative for the company.[ii]

-During 1900 Ruddy began a business of Wholesale and Retail Grocer and Provisions Merchant.
-Due to its success he moved to larger premises that in time expanded to include the manufacture and bottling of wines, beverages and mineral waters and spirits.
-Following this success Ruddy opened a Motor and Engineering store plus formed a lorry fleet.
-He acted as Head of Ruddy & Co.
-It was also known as Ballina Mineral Water Company.
+During 1900 Hugh Ruddy began a business of wholesale & retail grocer also a provisions merchant.
+Due to its success he moved to larger premises.
+This over time expanded to include the manufacture & bottling of wines, beverages also mineral waters & spirits.
+Following that success Hugh Ruddy opened a motor & engineering store.
+Later he formed a lorry fleet.
+He acted as head of Ruddy & Co.
+(It was also known as Ballina Mineral Water Company) [iii]

-Hugh Ruddy was a member of Ballina Chamber of Commerce, the Agricultural & Industrial Society, Irish Motor Trader’s Association, Tobacco Distributors Association, also a member of Registered Grocer & Allied Traders Associations.
-He was Chairman from 1946 of the River Moy Harbour Commissioners.
+Hugh Ruddy was a member of Ballina Chamber of Commerce, Agricultural & Industrial Society, Irish Motor Trader’s Association, Tobacco Distributors Association, also a member of Registered Grocer & Allied Traders Associations.
+He was chairman from 1946 of the River Moy Harbour Commissioners. [iv]

-He won the title of All-Ireland Cycling Championship. [i]
+He won the title of All-Ireland Cycling Championship. [v]